roe-dl/weewx-skyfield-almanac/README.md

 by extrapolation.

 Skyfield is the successor of PyEphem.
 It is from the same author, Brandon Rhodes.
-It uses more modern and more precise formulae and actual ephemeris provided by NASA's JPL.
+It uses more modern and more precise formulae and actual ephemerides provided by NASA's JPL.

 There is no other requirement than installing this extension to replace